knuckleswtf/scribe-docs/nodejs_versioned_docs/version-2.x/getting-started/1-adonis.md

 ## Add general information about your API
 Here are some things you can customise with Scribe:
+- The API URL shown in your docs
 - The introductory text
 - Authentication information
 - Languages for the example requests